sivadarsana-unni/2022_IBM_Code_Challenge_PersonalMedicineReminder/README.md

 **PROBLEM STATEMENT :-**
 Most of the patients, especially tends to forget the correct time for their medicine intake.
 It is very difficult for a physician to continuously remind the patient about the importance of taking medicine at correct time.
 Failure in correct timing for medicine intake cause severe negative impacts.

+<--- Code changes to the master branch to form a new branch --->

 **PERSONAS OF THE SYSTEM :-**
 Elderly people, people with a large number of medicine intake, people with forgetfulness etc